 Databunker is a complex system that has many different pieces.
-This document will help you to understand the Databunker high-level concepts.
+This document will help you to understand the Databunker high-level concepts and architecture.

 You can think of Databunker as a vault for personal records with a twist.

 Vault products are well-known.
-For example Hashicorp Vault, or cloud-based like AWS Secrets Manager or GCP Secret Management tools.
-These tools store binary secret values.
-This value can be a database password or some custom structure.
-They encrypt the value received and store it secretly and provide an API to access this secret value.
+For example Hashicorp Vault, or cloud-based tools like AWS Secrets Manager or GCP Secret Manager.
+These tools store binary secret values in an encrypted form.
+These secret values can be database passwords, user private keys, or API tokens.
+The vault knows to encrypt the secret value and store it and provide an API for easy access.

-Databunker on the contrary, in used when you need to store personal records secretly.
-These records can include passwords, credit cards, blockchain keys, healthcare information, etc… Databunker expects to receive a user record in JSON format or key-value format (that is also converted to JSON).
+Databunker has another use-case.
+It can be used to secretly store the whole user record.
+This record can include a user name, IP address, password, credit card, blockchain keys, healthcare information, etc… Databunker expects to receive the whole user record in JSON format.
 Databunker stores encrypted records in the back-end database.
-Out of the data, before encryption, It knows to extract user email address, phone number, login value if present, and builds a search index.
-This search index is also hashed.
-So, if the attacker gains access to the Databunker back-end database, everything is encrypted including the search index.
+Out of the personal record, before encryption, Databunker knows to extract the user’s email address, phone number, login value if present, and builds a search index.
+This search index is also hashed on the database level.
+So, if the attacker gains access to the Databunker back-end database, everything is encrypted or hashed including the search index.

-After saving user personal data, Databunker provides you an API to lookup user records using the email address, phone number, login name or a token received when you create user records.
+After saving the user’s personal data record, Databunker provides you an API to lookup user records using the email address, phone number, login name or a token received when you create a user record.

 From a technical perspective, the product has many additional features, like the expiration of records, shareable record identities; additional user records, etc…